HarisTahir2003/Logistic-Regression/README.md

 ## Introduction

-Linear regression is a fundamental machine-learning technique used to model the relationship between a dependent variable and one or more independent variables.
-This assignment provides a clear and concise example of how to implement linear regression from scratch using Python.
+Logistic regression is a statistical method used for binary or multi-class classification that models the relationship between a dependent binary variable and one or more independent variables.
+Unlike linear regression, which predicts continuous outcomes, logistic regression predicts the probability of an outcome.

+ This assignment provides a clear and concise example of how to implement multi-class logistic regression from scratch using Python.
 ## Installation Requirements

 To run this notebook, you will need the following packages:
 - numpy
 - pandas
 - matplotlib
+- scikit-learn

 You can install these packages using pip: